fnalways/Olares/docs/manual/olares/wise/subscribe.md

 LarePass extension is currently available for Chrome browsers only.
 You can download it from the [official page](https://www.olares.com/larepass).
 :::

-To subscribe to feeds while browsing:

 1. Open the LarePass browser extension and select **<i class="material-symbols-outlined">inventory_2</i>**.
 2. Check the **RSS** section:
    - If feeds are detected on the current page, they will be listed there.
 3. Click <i class="material-symbols-outlined">bookmark_add</i> next to the feed you want to subscribe to.
 ![Subscribe to RSS feed via LarePass](/images/manual/olares/wise-larepass-collect.png#bordered)

-## View subscription list

-You can view and manage all your feeds from the RSS feeds settings page:
+## Manage subscriptions

+You can view, rename, or organize your subscriptions via the central management page.

 1. Click <i class="material-symbols-outlined">settings</i> in the bottom left corner.
 2. Select **RSS feeds**.

-From this page you can:
+3. Perform the following operations as needed:
     - View feed details and descriptions.
     - Search for specific feeds.
     - Copy RSS links.
     - Edit feed names and descriptions.
     - Remove RSS links.

 Changes here are reflected in the **Feeds** section of the Wise sidebar.